ym2151-tone-editor

 - Address and Data

-- Pairs of 2-character address and 2-character data, repeated.
+- Repeated pairs of 2-character address and 2-character data.

 - Structured

-- If the format were limited to specific registers and fixed to a particular description method, issues like the following could arise, but these are avoided:
+- If the format were fixed to narrow down to specific registers and a specific notation method, it could lead to the following problems, which are avoided:

-- Example: Later format changes necessitate parser/output code modifications and migration.
+- Example: Future format changes would require modifying parser/output code or migration.

-- Format changes include changes in description methods or additions/removals of target registers.
+- Format changes include changes in notation or increasing/decreasing target registers.

-- If the format were limited to specific registers and fixed to a particular description method, issues like the following could arise, but these are avoided:
+- If the format were fixed to narrow down to specific registers and a specific notation method, it could lead to the following problems, which are avoided:

 - Self-describing